 This is a very important part of your recovery.
-The more you can get out of bed and walk around, the less likely you are to develop a chest infection or a blood clot in your legs.
-We will be able to help you with moving throughout your stay in hospital.
+The more you can get out of bed and walk around then the less likely you are to develop a chest infection or a blood clot in your legs.
+We will be able to help you with this throughout your stay in hospital.
 The amount of movement that you will be able to do will progress with time following your operation.

-Immediately after the operation we will raise the head of the bed, so you are not lying flat on your back and encourage you to take deep breaths and to cough.
-On the first day after your surgery you will sit out in a chair for at least four hours and should walk to the chair - with help from nurses or physiotherapists if needed.
+Immediately after the operation you will sit up in the bed, so you are not lying flat on your back and be encouraged to take deep breaths and to cough.
+On the first day after your operation you will sit out in a chair for at least four hours and should walk to the chair - with assistance from nurses or physiotherapists if needed.
 From the second day after the operation we will ask you to progressively sit for longer and walk further, again with assistance if needed.
-We have highlighted this below in your recovery diary.
+We have explained this below in your recovery diary.